 You see, there is a difference in living from and working towards something.
 As the students came to see themselves as A students, they were free and empowered to explore possibility.
 It freed them to take risks, to make mistakes.
 It freed them to tap into the deep recesses of their souls to discover what was in them all along.
 They were treated as A students.
 They believed they were A students.
 They produced as A students.

 Hear Holy Spirit ask: “What would your life look like if you simply lived from the reality of who you are in Christ rather than working towards that which has already been accomplished through Him?
 What might you do differently, knowing that in Christ the pressure is off and there is nothing to prove?
 How might you impact the world if you lived all of life knowing that, through Christ’s finished work, God has given you an A, and at this moment He is well pleased with you?”

 I am learning to live fully, knowing I have been given an A that cannot be taken away.
 Learning to see myself as God truly sees me and just be.
-Learning to step into waves of grace He has provided and allow them to carry me.
+Learning to step into the waves of grace He has provided and allow them to carry me.
 Learning to embrace my perfectly imperfect self and allow His glory to shine through the imperfections.
 Learning to rest in His ability to perfect, to complete the work He has begun in me.
 I am learning it’s OK to make mistakes and grow from them rather than feel condemned by them.
 I am tapping into His treasure deposited in this earthen vessel and exploring the possibilities.

 I’m coloring outside the lines, kicking perfectionism to the curb, and I feel magnificently free and content.

 “There is nothing to prove and there is nothing to protect.
 I am who I am and it’s enough.”
 Richard Rohr